 We all know many ‘confirmed bachelors’ who ‘just never found the right girl’, who have found the courage to come out later in life.
 Of course, this doesn’t diminish the pain and suffering Grace and Frankie go through after finding out their husbands have been having an affair for the past 20 years, but my guess it’s the betrayal that hurts rather than the homosexuality.
 But even in the worst of circumstances there is light at the end of the tunnel.
 Grace wasn’t happy in her marriage, she knew something wasn’t right.
 Hopefully her husband finally being honest with her will at last enable her to be honest with herself and perhaps take a chance in finding her own true happiness.

-Update: Season Three of Grace and Frankie is now available on Netflix.
+Update: Season Four of Grace and Frankie is now available on Netflix.

 Until Next Time and as always, BE FISCALLY FABULOUS!
 Gay Money Matters

-DAVID RAE, CFP®, AIF® is a Los Angeles-based Wealth Manager with DRM Wealth Management, a regular contributor to the Advocate Magazine, HuffPo Blogger and a financial adviser proudly serving friends of the LGBT community for over a decade.
+DAVID RAE, CFP®, AIF® is a Los Angeles Financial Planner and Wealth Manager with DRM Wealth Management, a regular contributor to the Advocate Magazine, HuffPo Blogger and a financial adviser proudly serving friends of the LGBT community for over a decade.
 Follow him on Facebook or via his website, www.davidraefp.com.

 If you enjoyed Retirement Grace and Frankie you will also enjoy our Golden Girls Series: